-Unless designed to operate as an island, all DER systems are required to disconnect from Otter Tail's Area EPS within two seconds, per IEEE 1547-2018, when that portion of Otter Tail's Area EPS is disconnected from its source.
-For many inverter based DER systems, a UL 1741 certification provides assurance that the DER will disconnect from the Area EPS upon loss of the utility source.
-For non-certified systems, and in situations where the UL certification of the system(s) may be inadequate, disconnection is triggered by a direct transfer trip (DTT) signal from

-Otter Tail's Area EPS that will trip off the DER with a breaker or recloser.
-If sections 7.4.1 and 7.4.2 are insufficient to determine the need for a DTT scheme, then a System Impact Study may be needed to determine the necessity for a transfer trip installation.
+Unless designed to operate as an island, all DER systems are required to disconnect from Otter Tail Power's Area EPS within two seconds, per IEEE 1547-2018, when that portion of Otter Tail Power's Area EPS is disconnected from its source.
+For many inverter based DER, having a UL 1741 SB certification provides adequate assurance that the DER will disconnect from the Area EPS upon loss of the utility source.
+For non-certified systems, and in situations where the UL certification of the system(s) may be inadequate, disconnection is triggered by a direct transfer trip (DTT) signal from Otter Tail Power's Area EPS that will trip off the DER system with a breaker or recloser.
+If sections 7.4.1 and 7.4.2 found below are insufficient to determine the need for a DTT scheme, then a System Impact Study may be needed to determine the necessity for a transfer trip installation.